kaizhu256/node-jslint-lite/README.md

     "bin": {
         "jslint-lite": "lib.jslint.js"
     },
-    "description": "this zero-dependency package will provide browser-compatible versions of jslint (v2014.7.8 and v2016.10.24) and csslint (v0.10.0), with a working demo", "devDependencies": {
+    "description": "this zero-dependency package will provide browser-compatible versions of jslint (v2014.7.8 and v2016.10.24) and csslint (v1.0.5), with a working web-demo", "devDependencies": {
         "electron-lite": "kaizhu256/node-electron-lite#alpha",
         "utility2": "kaizhu256/node-utility2#alpha"